The Sample Complexity of Parameter-Free Stochastic Convex Optimization: Proof of

-In this section, we show that for multivariate logistic regression problems with normalized features (as in the case for zero-shot CLIP models \cite[Section 3.1.2.]{radford2021learning}), every sample $f(\cdot, S)$ is 2-Lipschitz with respect to the $\| \cdot \|_{2,\infty}$ norm (\Cref{eq:Lip-infty-2}).
+In this section, we show that for multivariate logistic regression problems with normalized features (as is the case for zero-shot CLIP models \cite[Section 3.1.2]{radford2021learning}), every sample $f(\cdot; S)$ is 2-Lipschitz with respect to the $\| \cdot \|_{2,\infty}$ norm (\Cref{eq:Lip-infty-2}).

 Define the softmax function as